thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-call-quick-reference.md

 # [Raw Transaction RPCs](core-api-ref-remote-procedure-calls-raw-transactions)

+* [AnalyzePSBT](core-api-ref-remote-procedure-calls-raw-transactions#analyzepsbt): analyzes and provides information about the current status of a PSBT and its inputs. **New in Dash Core 18.2.0**
 * [CombinePSBT](core-api-ref-remote-procedure-calls-raw-transactions#combinepsbt): combines multiple partially-signed Dash transactions into one transaction. **New in Dash Core 18.0.0**
 * [CombineRawTransaction](core-api-ref-remote-procedure-calls-raw-transactions#combinerawtransaction): combine multiple partially signed transactions into one transaction. _New in Dash Core 0.15.0_
 * [ConvertToPSBT](core-api-ref-remote-procedure-calls-raw-transactions#converttopsbt): converts a network serialized transaction to a PSBT. **New in Dash Core 18.0.0**